Anomalous dissipation via spontaneous stochasticity with a two-dimensional autonomous velocity field: Introduction

 The anomalous dissipation phenomenon presented in our example is new and distinct from known techniques, which are detailed at the end of this introduction.
 We consider an autonomous velocity field with the following property: the forward flow of a smoothed approximation of this field tends to push a certain portion of the torus into a fat Cantor set with positive Lebesgue measure.

 The stochastic flow is initially governed by the transport term, up to a certain small scale where diffusion begins to dominate, eventually spreading the flow across the entire fat Cantor set.
 This ``dispersive'' phenomenon of forward stochastic trajectories is responsible for the anomalous dissipation.
 To mathematically prove this, it is more effective to study the backward stochastic flow.
 In the context of the backward stochastic flow, this phenomenon appears as a highly unstable behavior in response to small perturbations (as a small noise), reminiscent of the concept of spontaneous stochasticity, which we discuss in Section \ref{sec:spontaneous}.
 This perspective is more advantageous for proving anomalous dissipation.
 Specifically, we will show that backward stochastic trajectories originating from the fat Cantor set can exhibit significantly different behaviors depending on the realization of the Brownian motion.
 According to the fluctuation-dissipation formula \eqref{eq:spontaneous-strong}, this variability implies anomalous dissipation, as demonstrated by the criterion provided in Proposition \ref{prop:criterion}.
 Finally, we note that the dissipation caused by this phenomenon is continuous over time, due to the autonomous nature of the velocity field, as detailed in Proposition \ref{prop:absolute}. \\ \\ A central motivation for the study of anomalous dissipation comes from fluid dynamics.
 To be precise, we aim at understanding how the cascade of frequencies arises due to a transport term.
 In the incompressible Euler and Navier--Stokes equations, the nonlinear term takes the shape of a transport term and hence understanding anomalous dissipation at the linear level, i.e \eqref{adv-diff} could allow us to understand how the cascade of frequencies arises due to the nonlinear term in the incompressible Euler and Navier--Stokes equations.
-In recent years, this has been made rigorous is several situations.
-We refer to \cite{JYo20,JY20,BDL22,BCCDLS22, C24}, in which the authors study the three-dimensional Euler and Navier--Stokes equations via the so-called $(2 + \frac{1}{2})$-dimensional Euler and Navier--Stokes equations.
-To explain our second main result, we consider the three-dimensional forced Navier--Stokes equations with a given time independent force $F_\nu : \T^3 \to \R^3 $
+Anomalous dissipation in the Navier--Stokes setting is known also as 0-th law of turbulence, see for instance \cite{K41,K41c,kolmo,frisch}.
+In recent years, this has been made mathematically rigorous is some situations.
+In \cite{BDL22} Bru\`e and De Lellis propose to study the three-dimensional Navier--Stokes equations with body forces that may depend on the viscosity parameter but the forces enjoy a uniform regularity such as $\sup_{\nu >0} \| F_\nu \|_{L^{1 + \varepsilon}_t C^\varepsilon_x} < \infty $ for some $\varepsilon >0$.
+By imposing this, there are no trivial examples of anomalous dissipation given by the Stokes equations.
+Following this, Bru\`e, Colombo, Crippa, De Lellis and the second author of this paper prove anomalous dissipation under the sharp Onsager regularity of the solutions $L^3_t C^{1/3-}_x$ in \cite{BCCDLS22}. { Hofmanov\'a, Pappalettera, R. Zhu and X. Zhu using observations from \cite{BCZPSW19} prove in \cite{HPZZ241} that such solutions enjoy Kolmogorov $4/5$-th law.
+It has been noted later by Novack \cite{N23} that Karman--Howarth--Monin relation together with anomalous dissipation imply Kolmogorov's 4/5th law.
+The author also improves the length scale given in the previous result \cite{HPZZ241}.} Furthermore, the same authors in \cite{HPZZ24} give examples of anomalous dissipation for Navier--Stokes equations with stochastic forces.
+Finally, Cheskidov in \cite{C24} provides other interesting non--smooth phenomena in this context, differentiating the dissipation anomaly phenomenon from anomalous dissipation.
+These proofs as well as our proof of Theorem \ref{thm:NS} are based on the study of the $(2 + \frac{1}{2})$-dimensional Euler and Navier--Stokes equations already used in \cite{JYo20,JY20}.
+To clarify our second main result, we consider the three-dimensional forced Navier--Stokes equations with a given force $F_\nu : [0,1] \times \T^3 \to \R^3 $